 Can I Spray Polycrylic Over Chalk Paint?

 Polycrylic makes a great top coat for chalk paint, but ensure that the surface hasn’t been waxed first.
-Wax is the final layer and should always be applied after Polycrylic if desired.
-Adding it beforehand may lead to chipping or peeling of your finish.
+Wax is the final layer and should always be applied after Polycrylic, if desired.
+Adding it prior to polycylic may lead to chipping or peeling of your finish.

 Can you use polyurethane in a paint sprayer?

 You can achieve a professional-looking finish with your next project using an HVLP spray gun to apply polyurethane.
 Spraying offers better results than brushing, providing you with a smooth and streak-free surface for any indoor or outdoor job.